Dissociative Disorders Therapy

 Frequently Asked Questions About DID Therapy

 Dissociative disorders involve a disconnection and lack of continuity between thoughts, memories, surroundings, actions, and identity.
 They often stem from trauma and can manifest in various forms such as amnesia, fugue states, and identity fragmentation.
+Our practice specializes in working with the whole dissociative spectrum, including OSDD, DID, and Organized Extreme Abuse Survivors.

 Therapy can help by providing safety and stability, working through traumatic memories, and aiding in the integration or better functioning of different identity parts.